Chandra Mohan Sharma

-Chandra Mohan Sharma (born 1976) is an Indian social activist, who used the Right to Information (RTI) act to fight against illegal encroachments of government land.
+Chandra Mohan Sharma (born 1976) is an Indian social activist who used the Right to Information (RTI) act to fight against illegal encroachments of government land.
 He was known for his campaign against the land mafia in NOIDA and Delhi region.
-In 2014, he was arrested, after he killed a homeless man and faked his own death.
+In 2014, he was arrested after he killed a homeless man and faking his own death.
 He was one of the early members of the Anna Hazare-led 2011 anti-corruption movement, and later the Aam Aadmi Party (AAP).

 Activist career

 Sharma was a part-time RTI activist.
 He worked as an employee at Honda Siel manufacturing unit at Greater Noida, in the maintenance department.
 He had been living in Greater Noida for over 12 years.
 As an activist, he filed around 300 RTI applications to expose the illegal land encroachment in the Noida-Delhi region.
 Sharma also filed RTI applications pertaining to other issues.
-For example, in 2011, he had filed an RTI against illegal fireworks sales in Chandigarh.
+For example, in 2011, he had filed an RTI application against illegal fireworks sales in Chandigarh.

-He was one of the early members of the Anna Hazare-led 2011 anti-corruption movement, and later the Aam Aadmi Party (AAP).